aimclub/FEDOT/docs/source/basics/pipeline_save_load.rst

                 **Example:**

-                If the directory where needed pipelines is stored looks like this:
+                If the directory where needed pipeline is stored looks like this:

                 📦saved_pipeline